 Net cash flows used in financing activities were approximately \$81.8 million and \$130.6 million for the year ended December 31, 2008 and 2007, respectively.
 During the years ended December 31, 2008 and 2007, respectively, we borrowed approximately \$227.0 million and \$0.0 million from our credit facility and repaid approximately \$292.1 million and \$124.7 million in outstanding debt.
-During the year ended December 31, 2008 we repurchased approximately \$196.0 million of our $8^{7}/8$ % Senior Subordinated Notes due July 2011 for approximately \$120.8 million and approximately \$12.1 million of our Class A and Class D common stock.
+During the year ended December 31, 2008 we repurchased approximately \$196.0 million of our $8^{7}/{8}$ % Senior Subordinated Notes due July 2011 for approximately \$120.8 million and approximately \$12.1 million of our Class A and Class D common stock.
 Reach Media also paid approximately \$6.4 million and \$2.9 million in dividends to minority interest shareholders for the year ended December 31, 2008 and 2007, respectively.

 From time to time we consider opportunities to acquire additional radio stations, primarily in the top 50 African-American markets, and to make strategic acquisitions, investments and divestitures.
 In June 2008, the Company purchased the assets of WPRS-FM, a radio station located in the Washington, DC metropolitan area for approximately \$38.0 million.
 Since April 2007 and up until closing, the station had been operated under an LMA, and, hence, the results of its operations had been included in the Company's consolidated financial statements.
 The station was consolidated with the Company's existing Washington, DC operations in April 2007.
 This purchase was funded from borrowings under our credit facilities of \$35.0 million.
 In April 2008, we acquired CCI, an online social networking company, for \$38.0 million in cash, and we borrowed \$34.0 million from our credit facility to close this transaction.
 In July 2007, we acquired the assets of WDBZ-AM, a radio station located in the Cincinnati metropolitan area, for approximately \$2.6 million in seller financing.
 Up until closing in July 2007, we had been operating WDBZ-AM pursuant to an LMA since August 2001.
 Other than our agreement with an affiliate of Comcast Corporation, DIRECTV and other investors to fund TV One (the balance of our commitment was approximately \$13.7 million at December 31, 2008) we have no other definitive agreements to acquire radio stations or to make strategic investments.
 In October 2007, the Company had committed (subject to the completion and execution of requisite legal documentation) to invest in QCP Capital Partners, L.P. ("QCP").
 At that time the Company also had agreed to provide an unsecured working capital line of credit to QCP Capital Partners, LLC, the management company for QCP, in the amount of \$775,000.
-As of December 31, 2008, the Company had provided \$457,000 under the line of credit to QCP Capital Partners, LLC pursuant to the October 2007 line of credit agreement.
-As a result, in December 2008, the Company wrote off the fu
+As of December 31, 2008, the Company had provided \$457,000 under the line of credit.
+In December 2008, the Company made a determination that there was a substantial likelihood that QCP would not be able to proceed successfully with its fundraising and, therefore, the Company was unlikely to recover any of the amounts provided to QCP Capital Partners, LLC pursuant to the October 2007 line of credit agreement.
+As a result, in December 2008, the Company wrote off the full amount outstanding under the line of credit agreement.
+No further investments in, or loans to, QCP are anticipated to be made in the foreseeable future.